Learning with Differentially Private (Sliced) Wasserstein Gradients: Differential Privacy

-In addition, private mechanisms are stable under composition (which means that is possible to quantify the privacy of sequential private accesses to a dataset) \cite{dwork2014algorithmic,dong2019gaussian}, privacy is amplified by subsampling \cite{DBLP:journals/corr/abs-2210-00597}, and private mechanisms are stable under post-processing \cite{dwork2014algorithmic,dong2019gaussian}.
+In addition, private mechanisms enjoy several important properties.
+They are stable under composition, meaning the privacy loss from multiple sequential accesses to a dataset can be quantitatively bounded \cite{dwork2014algorithmic,dong2019gaussian}.
+Privacy is also amplified by subsampling, where applying a private mechanism to a random subset of the data leads to stronger privacy guarantees \cite{DBLP:journals/corr/abs-2210-00597}.
+Finally, private mechanisms are stable under post-processing, ensuring that any data-independent transformation of their output does not degrade privacy \cite{dwork2014algorithmic,dong2019gaussian}.